EmberExperts/ember-initials/README.md

 Ember Initials is a package for generating simple avatars with users initials.
 It support Ember 2 apps.
 Thanks to highly customizable interface you can define your own colors, defaults and styles.
 I promise you, it will do the job!

+## Demo App
+Demo app with interactive examples you can find at [http://exelord.github.io/ember-initials][9225812a]

+[9225812a]: http://exelord.github.io/ember-initials/ "Ember Initials Demo App"

 ## Install
 `ember install ember-initials`